wkusnierczyk/playlists/playlists/the-rainbow.md

 On *Garden of Ashes*, Garwood describes a sanctuary in the ashes of a burning world: "This album is about midnight in the garden of love.
 The garden of good and evil.
 The garden of paradise that we know is being destroyed.
 It's all burned down.
 We burned it to ashes."
 Yet for all the anger, the music is warm and healing — each track unfurls like a Deep Heat patch for the soul through sonorous vocal delivery.
 It's fantasy music, beautiful apocalypse love music.

-Duke Garwood (born 1969) is a British multi-instrumentalist from London whose career spans over two decades of itinerant, cross-continental music-making.
-While his own music is rooted in the blues — dark, spectral, full of late-night atmosphere — working with others he's dipped into everything from soul horns to moody electronics.
-His first paid job was playing guitar on The Orb's "Perpetual Dawn" in the late 1980s.
-He's played clarinet on Savages' *Silence Yourself*, guitar on Mark Lanegan's *Blues Funeral*, and Lanegan described him as "one of his all-time favourite artists" and working with him as "one of the best experiences of his recording life."
-His travels extend from Thailand's bar scene to Moroccan hash bars to Josh Homme's Pink Duck studio in LA.
-He's a musician's musician in the truest sense — beloved by everyone who works with him, known by far fewer people than he deserves.

 ### Bo's Veranda
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Blue](#blue) · [Bonfires on the Heath →](#bonfires-on-the-heath)</sub>

 **Artist:** [Morphine](#morphine) · **Album:** [Cure for Pain](#cure-for-pain)

 An instrumental from Morphine's catalogue, with a Spanish/classical guitar feel over a smooth groove.
 The track was included on the B-Sides and Otherwise compilation (1997) and appeared on the Get Shorty soundtrack (1995).
 It showcases the band's ability to create atmosphere without words, the baritone saxophone and two-string slide bass creating a warm, cinematic nocturnal mood.

-Morphine were one of the most singular bands of the 1990s, built on an unconventional instrumentation of Mark Sandman's two-string slide bass, Dana Colley's baritone saxophone, and Billy Conway's drums — no guitar at all.
-They called their sound "low rock."
-Sandman was a riveting figure: a former cab driver and poet who invented his own instruments.
-He died onstage during a concert in Palestrina, Italy, on 3 July 1999, collapsing from a heart attack mid-performance at the age of 46.
-The band's Cure for Pain (1993) remains their definitive statement.

 ### Bonfires on the Heath
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Bo's Veranda](#bos-veranda) · [Branches Break →](#branches-break)</sub>